afondiel/Edge-AI-Benchmarking/README.md

 > If the model is already running on your target edge device jump straight to the [step 4](#step-4-profile-and-identify-bottlenecks).

 ## Step 0: Select your Model
-> [!NOTICE]
+> [!WARNING]
-> At this stage, it's strongly recommended that your model be pre-optimized[^8] and ready to run on an Edge AI device.
+> At this stage, it's strongly recommended that your model be pre-optimized[^1] and ready to run on an Edge AI device.

 Select your baseline model.
 If you don't have one, you can pick a pre-optimized model from [Edge AI Model Zoos](https://github.com/afondiel/Edge-AI-Model-Zoo) to get started.